 Yellow-Bellied Pond Sliders are native to the Lowcountry and a vital component of our local ecosystem.

-This activity allows them to sustain a strong local population which is fundamental to the survival and health of the ecosystem.
+This activity allows them to sustain a strong local population.
+This is fundamental to the survival and health of the ecosystem.
 These turtles are numerous throughout the Sea Pines Forest Preserve and tour patrons stand a very good chance of observing them in their natural environment.

-By Anthony R. Savarese, Reel Carolina
+By Anthony R. Savarese